ArslandTeam/docs.arsland.ru/docs/en/minecraft/private.md

 /openpac-parties create
 ```

-Command to view information about a player's party.
+Command to view information about a player's party:
 ```
 /openpac-parties about
 ```

-A command that adds a player to your party.
+A command that adds a player to your party:
 ```
 /openpac-parties member invite <UserName>
 ```

-A command that adds a player to your party and gives him a rank in it.
+A command that adds a player to your party and gives him a rank in it:
 ```
 /openpac-parties member rank <ADMIN | MODERATOR | MEMBER>
 ```

-Transferring the owner of a private to another participant of the private.
+Transferring the owner of a private to another participant of the private:
 ```
 /openpac-parties transfer <UserName> confirm
 ```

-Command to leave someone else's party.
+Command to leave someone else's party:
 ```
 /openpac-parties leave
 ```

-Team that deletes a party.
+Team that deletes a party:
 ```
 /openpac-parties destroy confirm
 ```